 At this point, you’ve built a containerized application described in Part 2 on your local development machine.

 The final step in developing a containerized application is to share your images on a registry like Docker Hub, so they can be easily downloaded and run on any destination machine.

 Set up your Docker Hub account

-If you don’t yet have a Docker ID, follow these steps to set one up; this will allow you to share images on Docker Hub.
+If you don’t have a Docker ID, follow these steps to create one.
+A Docker ID allows you to share images on Docker Hub.